Southern Heart Shaped Shot Pouch

 Priority shipping and insurance on a single item is $15.
 Shipping on an outfit is $20.
 I will collect VA Sales Tax for items shipping to VA residents.

-The bags and horns shown on this page can be made relatively quickly.
-If you would like something similar, or even something completely different, use the Contact form to send me an e-mail.
+If you would like something similar to what is shown on this page, or even something completely different, use the Contact form to send me an e-mail.
 See FAQ for more information on purchasing custom work.
 The availability of any particular horn design depends on the availability of an appropriate unfinished horn in my inventory.